PebbleSeizureDetect/PebbleSeizureDetect/README.md

 4. Edit the source code to make it work properly for your Twilio account's new phone number:

+	- In the "main.c" source code file, find the text "[REMOVE THIS]" and delete it
 	- To find the new phone number that comes with your Twilio account, go to this page: https://www.twilio.com/user/account/phone-numbers/incoming
 	- Take that phone number and remove everything but the numbers.
 Also, do not include the "1".
 You should end up with something like this if you are in the USA or Canada: 6045551234
 	- In the "phone.js" source code file, find the text "[YOUR TWILIO PHONE NUMBER]" and replace it with your Twilio number.
 For example, find this line: